 Why Take the Exam?

-PLIDA Certification is required in order to:
+PLIDA Certification is recognized in Italy and Europe in order to:

 Who Can Register?